lispeak/core/README.md

 - Language spec should be written in TypeScript
 - Language spec and development should be completely git-based
 - Language should have morphology based on symmetries like in group theory
-- Language should have syntax structure based on S-expressions like Lisp and Lojban
+- Language should have syntax structure based on S-expressions like Lisp
-- Language should sound well like Italian with all the words ending with vowels
+- Language should sound well

 ## Alphabet